-The Appalachian School of Law Library offers students, faculty, staff, the bench and bar, and the general public access to almost 265,000 volumes of legal materials.
-The Library maintains a core collection of federal and regional reporters, some federal and state codes, and a large number of periodical subscriptions.
-The Library also subscribes to many online databases.
-Anyone may access the Library's online catalog by using computers located throughout the Library or through the Internet.
+The Appalachian School of Law Library offers students, faculty, staff, the bench and bar, and the general public access to over 258,000 volumes of legal materials.
+The Library maintains a core collection of federal and regional reporters, some federal and state codes, historical legal materials, treatises on many legal topics, and several different finding aids.
+The Library also subscribes to several online databases.
+Anyone may find out if the Library owns material by accessing our online catalog by using computers located throughout the Library or through the Internet.

 During the academic year, the Library is generally open to the public Monday through Friday, 8 am to 5 pm.
 The Library is not open to the public on Saturdays or Sundays or holidays.
 Changes to our schedule are posted on the front page of the Library’s website and on the entrance doors.
 The Library has longer hours for members of the ASL community.
 Please note that our librarians cannot answer legal questions, nor can they do research for the public.